Samuel Smith, Ed.D.

 Biography

-Dr. Samuel James Smith serves as Professor of Education at Liberty University and is Director of Advanced Licensure Programs.
+Dr. Samuel James Smith serves as Professor of Education at Liberty University.
 He began his career as an English and history teacher and later became a school principal.
 He has specialized in Curriculum and Instruction with a focus on historical, philosophical, and theoretical foundations of education.
 He has worked as a teacher and administrator in Houston, Texas, and Daytona Beach, Florida.
 Dr. Smith began teaching in higher education at Mid-America Christian University in Oklahoma City while completing his doctorate at Oklahoma State University.
 He enjoys teaching and mentoring future teachers and school administrators.

 Professional Memberships